THENEWLEARNER10/Todo_project/README.md

-Basic  Todo project with postgresql database
+# Basic  Todo List project were you can note down your activities.
+Look the Following screenshoot of project.